-Before my bundle of joy arrived in my life, I took great care with how I look.
-I’ve always been the one who religiously wears makeup, has regular hair and derma appointments, and a gym membership at one or two fitness centers.
+Before my bundle of joy arrived in my life, I took great care of how I look.
+I’ve always been the one who religiously wears makeup, have regular salon and derma appointments, and a gym membership at one or two fitness centers.

 Feeling Unattractive After Childbirth

 After I gave birth, I felt saggy, tired, and ugly.
 I was no longer the fit girl in those gym selfies or the smart gal at work who could spew trivial facts or rile up someone with my critical observations.

 I simply lost what I thought was making me amazing.